seanbao/mnemonas/docs/configuration.en.md

 | `refresh_token_ttl` | duration | `"168h"` | Refresh-token lifetime; public deployments should keep this at or below `720h` (30 days) |
 | `users_file` | string | `<storage.root>/.mnemonas/users.json` | User data file |

-On first startup without a `users_file`, MnemoNAS creates the default administrator and writes the initial password to `initial-password.txt` in the same directory as `users_file`.
+On first startup without a `users_file`, or when the file has no enabled administrator, MnemoNAS creates a default or recovery administrator and writes the initial password to `initial-password.txt` in the same directory as `users_file`.
 The default path is `<storage.root>/.mnemonas/initial-password.txt`.
 The file is removed after first successful login for that administrator.
+When authentication is enabled, `mnemonas-doctor` parses this user file and reports whether a usable administrator exists.

 ## `[share]`